keesvz/Entropy/README.md

 Usage:
 * Set grid size G; splits box into GxG squares used for reverse entropy calculations.
 * Set number of particles in box.
 * Set maximum initial horizontal and vertical particle speed Vmax.
-The initial speed of each particle is random between [-Vmax, Vmax].
+The initial speed of each particle in either direction is random between [-Vmax, Vmax].
 * Set a seed for the pseudo-random number generator.
 * Check 'Display motion'.